Ordering-Independent Wheeler-DeWitt Equation for Flat Minisuperspace Models: Applications: Starobinsky model and JT gravity

 Following \Refe{Held:2024rmg}, we parametrize the metric in ADM form

 where $N$ is the lapse function, $N_{\perp}$ is the shift vector and $a^2$ is the spatial metric component, which are all depending on the spacetime coordinates $x^\mu$.
-Let us consider compact geometries, taking $x^1$ to be periodic with period $2\pi$.
+Let us consider compact geometries, where all fields are periodic in $x^1$ with period $2\pi$.
 In these notations, the action reads \be

 \ee where the dot and prime derivatives are taken with respect to $x^0$ and $x^1$, respectively.
-Among the fields, only $a$ and $\mathit{\Phi}$ are dynamical, since the conjugate momenta are given by \be
+Among the fields, only $a$ and $\mathit{\Phi}$ are dynamical, since the conjugate momenta are given by

-\ee Applying a Legendre transformation, the Hamiltonian reads
+Applying a Legendre transformation, the Hamiltonian reads

-where we have defined \be
+where we have defined